-When you first turn on your TV, the Welcome screen displays and asks you to select either English or Spanish as the language for the on-screen menus.
+When you first turn on your HDTV receiver, the Welcome screen displays and asks you to select either English or Spanish as the language for the onscreen menus.
 The default language is English.
 To change Language later, select Setup in the Main Menu.
 Selecting Cancel at this screen will cause the default language (English) to be selected.